 There are few things more frustrating than a PC or laptop won't boot.
-Imagine that when you push the power button of your Dell, HP, Acer or Lenovo computer just like you do every day, but nothing happens…Maybe the Windows 10 computer fails to start at all, it might power up but shuts down immediately, it probably boots to an unresponsive black/blue screen, or perhaps it gets stuck on a login screen or the logo of the PC.
+Imagine that when you push the power button of your Dell, HP, Acer or Lenovo computer just like you do every day, but your Windows computer doesn't boot up as usual…Maybe the Windows 10 computer shows no sign of power at all, it might be booting up but shuts down immediately, it probably boots to an unresponsive black/blue screen, or perhaps it gets stuck on a login screen or the logo of the PC.

 Windows 10 not booting and showing a black screen, help!

-If you have encountered a similar issue that Windows computer won't boot or is booting into a black screen, there is no need to despair as Windows offers several advanced boot options and built-in repair tools.
+If you have encountered a similar issue that Windows computer won't boot or booting into a black screen, there is no need to despair as Windows offers several advanced boot options and built-in repair tools.
 Even if things look bleak for your PC, you can try a few easy techniques to fix the Windows 10/8/7 boot failure.

 Best free data recovery software